JG-silv/Simple-User-Form-with-JavaScript/README.md

-# Project 01 — Simple HTML and JavaScript Form
+## Simple HTML and JavaScript Form

 ## Description
 A simple **HTML and JavaScript form** for capturing a user's **name** and **CPF**.